PP-14 Practical Information for Participants

 The main purpose of maintaining this calendar of events is to inform Member States and other Conference participants planning to hold social events of possible scheduling conflicts.
 The ITU Protocol Service will seek to assist, to the extent possible, in identifying alternative times and date.
 It is, therefore, strongly advised that organizers of social events first liaise and coordinate with the ITU Protocol Service before proceeding with final arrangements for the date and time of a proposed social event.
 The ITU Protocol Service serves solely as a go-between to suggest possible slots based on its updated list of events and provides information on overlaps.

-The ITU Protocol Service will liaise with the Conference and Publications Department in order to ensure distribution of invitations.
-Such invitations will be distributed by the Document Distribution Service in the pigeonholes of participants.
+A copy of invitation should be send to firstname.lastname@example.org with a clear indication of recipients (all participants or Heads of delegation only).
+Electronic distribution is strongly encouraged.
+However, the ITU Protocol Service can liaise with the Conference and Publications Department in order to ensure distribution of invitations in the pigeonholes of delegation.
 It is recommended that organizers properly label their invitation envelopes.
 Except for this service, the ITU shall not take responsibility for logistical or other arrangements of social events.
 These are strictly the responsibility of the organizer of each event.

 Please note that invitation cards and other materials distributed during the Conference for social events should not bear any ITU logo or any conspicuous reference and signs that may suggest or even infer ITU's endorsement of the event.